Get boosted now

-Everyone aged over 18 years can now get a vaccine and anyone within 3 months of their 18th birthday can also get vaccinated.
-Booked appointments are available through the national booking service by calling 119 or booking online - and walk-in options will continue through the summer.
-For more information on COVID vaccinations, please see the Kent and Medway Clinical Commissioning Group website.
+Booked appointments are available through the national booking service by calling 119 or booking online - and walk-in options are also available.
+For local information on COVID vaccinations, please see the Kent and Medway Clinical Commissioning Group website.

 Regular testing to help stop the spread